labenuexercicios/aprofundamento-sql-exercicios/exercicio2.md

 ## Edit User by id
 - edição de user por id
+- faça a query editar todas as colunas do item

 ## Edit Product by id
 - edição de produto por id
+- faça a query editar todas as colunas do item